Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: December 1st

 Since 2009, the P.E.O.
-Sisterhood Foundation has offered the non-renewable STAR Scholarship for $2,500 to female high school seniors under 20 years of age who are enrolling full-time or part-time at an accredited college in the United States or Canada this fall.
-Qualified winners must exhibit excellence in leadership activities, be recommended by a local P.E.O. chapter, maintain an unweighted GPA of 3.0, be committed to community service, and show potential for post-secondary success.
+Sisterhood Foundation has offered the non-renewable STAR Scholarship for $2,500 .
+It is available to a female high school senior under 20 years of age who is enrolling full-time or part-time at an accredited college in the United States or Canada this fall.
+Qualified winners must:

 Contact